libffcv/ffcv/docs/making_dataloaders.rst

     ]

-For an example of a differet field, this could be a pipeline for an :class:`~ffcv.fields.RGBImageField`:
+For an example of a different field, this could be a pipeline for an :class:`~ffcv.fields.RGBImageField`:

 .. code-block:: python